-Best el-Ajaib (which translates to House of wonders) was former ceremonial palace of Sultan Barghash and was built in 1883.
+Best el-Ajaib (which translates to House of wonders) was the former ceremonial palace of Sultan Barghash and was built in 1883.
 The first building to have electricity and the first building in East Africa to have an elevator housed many influential tenants.

 Jozani Chwaka Bay National Park is only 23 miles (37 km) south of Stone Town and a great day trip location for nature lovers and for a break from the beaches.
 The protected forest coverage about 19 sq mi (50 sq km) and the only remaining natural mangrove forest on the island.
-It is renowned for it’s hairy red colobus monkey.
+It is renowned for its hairy red colobus monkey.

-The fort was built at the turn of the 17th. century on the remains of a Portuguese church and crumbling Arab garrison, the old fort was constructed to defend ‘Spice Islands’ from invaders.
+The fort was built at the turn of the 17th. the century on the remains of a Portuguese church and crumbling Arab garrison, the old fort was constructed to defend ‘Spice Islands’ from invaders.

 Nowadays the Old Fort houses shops and henna painting stores and the Cultural Centre.
 In the evening the open-air theatre comes alive with local music and dancing.

 The Sultan’s Palace, Bait As-Sahel is one of the main historical buildings of Stone Town.
-The Palace Museum got an impressive collection of the Sultans furnitures and possessions as well as a room dedicated to the life of Sultan Sayyid Said’s daughter, Princess Salme.
+The Palace Museum got an impressive collection of the Sultans furniture and possessions as well as a room dedicated to the life of Sultan Sayyid Said’s daughter, Princess Salme.

 For those interested in the lavish lives of Zanzibar’s Sultans this is a fascinating attraction.

-The best place for sampling of traditional street food is the night market by the waterfront of the Forodhani garden.
+The best place for a sampling of traditional street food is the night market by the waterfront of the Forodhani garden.
 Each evening as the sun sets, this neighborhood of Stone Town transforms into an open-air food market.

 In the afternoon the waterfront gets busy with hundreds of local kids steam to the beach, playing with the football, diving off the boat, screaming, laughing and doing all kind of water activities.

-Zanzibar sunset is spectacular and very popular event among local and tourist alike, so as the glamor hour approaches, locals pour onto the Stone Town beach and the restaurants along the beach becomes one of the most desired place to be.
-Nothing could beat the experience of sitting by the beach, listening Freddie Mercury and Queen songs while having an ice cold local beer and watching the sun goes down in the horizon.
+Zanzibar sunset is spectacular and very popular event among local and tourist alike, so as the glamor hour approaches, locals pour onto the Stone Town beach and the restaurants along the beach becomes one of the most desired places to be.
+Nothing could beat the experience of sitting by the beach, listening to Freddie Mercury and Queen songs while having an ice cold local beer and watching the sun goes down in the horizon.